Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Introduction

-We leverage recent progress in dictionary learning \citep{bricken2023monosemanticity,cunningham2024sparse} to tackle the first challenge.
-Namely, we train \textbf{sparse autoencoders} (SAEs) to identify directions in an LM's latent space which represent human-interpretable features.
-Then, to solve the scalability challenge, we employ linear approximations \citep{sundararajan2017axiomatic,nanda2022atp,syed2023attribution} to efficiently identify SAE features which are most causally implicated in model behaviors, as well as connections between these features.
+We leverage recent progress in dictionary learning for NN interpretability \citep{bricken2023monosemanticity,cunningham2024sparse} to tackle the first challenge.
+Namely, we use \textbf{sparse autoencoders} (SAEs) to identify directions in LM latent spaces which represent human-interpretable concepts.
+Then, to address the scalability challenge, we employ linear approximations \citep{sundararajan2017axiomatic,nanda2022atp,syed2023attribution} to efficiently identify SAE features which are most causally implicated in model behaviors, as well as connections between these features.
 The result is a \textbf{sparse feature circuit} which explains how model behaviors arise via interactions among fine-grained human-interpretable units.

 Sparse feature circuits can be productively used in downstream applications.
-We introduce a technique, Sparse Human-Interpretable Feature Trimming (\shift), which shifts the generalization of an LM classifier by surgically removing sensitivity to unintended signals---even without knowing what those signals are in advance.
-We demonstrate \shift{} by debiasing a classifier in a worst-case setting where an unintended signal (gender) is perfectly predictive of target labels (profession).
+We introduce a technique, Sparse Human-Interpretable Feature Trimming (\shift; \S\ref{sec:classifier}), which shifts the generalization of an LM classifier by surgically removing sensitivity to unintended signals.
+Unlike previous work on spurious cue removal---which isolates spurious signals using disambiguating data---\shift{} identifies unintended signals using interpretability and human judgement.
+We thus showcase \shift{} by debiasing a classifier in a worst-case setting, where an unintended signal (gender) is \textit{perfectly predictive} of target labels (profession).

-Finally, we demonstrate our method's scalability by automatically discovering thousands of LM behaviors with the clustering approach of \citet{michaud2023quantization}, and then automatically discovering feature circuits for these behaviors.
+Finally, we demonstrate our method's scalability by automatically discovering thousands of narrow LM behaviors---for example, predicting ``to'' as an infinitive object or predicting commas in dates---with the clustering approach of \citet{michaud2023quantization}, and then automatically discovering feature circuits for these behaviors (\S\ref{sec:clusters}).

 Our contributions are summarized as follows (Figure~\ref{fig:overview}): \begin{enumerate}[noitemsep] \item A scalable method to discover sparse \textbf{feature circuits}.
-We validate our method by evaluating feature circuits on a suite of subject-verb agreement tasks.
+We validate our method by discovering and evaluating feature circuits on a suite of subject-verb agreement tasks.